scgbern/scgpico/content/wiki/faq/git/How-do-I-register-external-users-to-my-public-repository/index.md

 ---
 Title: How do I register external users to my public repository?
 ---
+#How do I register external users to my public repository?
 - **Q How do I register external users to my public repository?**
 - **A** [http://scie.nti.st/2007/11/14/hosting-git-repositories-the-easy-and-secure-way](http://scie.nti.st/2007/11/14/hosting-git-repositories-the-easy-and-secure-way)